voltrue2/gracenode/modules/server/README.md

 The above example assigns the controller "error" and method "notFound" (controller/error/notFound.js) to status code 404.

-When the server response status is 404, the server will then execute error/notFound.js.
+When the server responds with status 404, the server will then execute error/notFound.js.